nikvn89/ProofSponsor/README.md

 ## Security Design

-- Wallet-specific creator attribution marker: `SPONSORJUDGE_PROOF:<wallet>`
+- **Wallet-specific creator attribution marker:** `SPONSORJUDGE_PROOF:<wallet>`
-- Public evidence must be associated with the submitting creator
+- **Public evidence must be associated with the submitting creator**
-- Approved evidence is claimed per campaign to reduce replay
+- **Anti-replay:** approved evidence is claimed per campaign — the same URL cannot be approved twice in the same campaign
-- Inaccessible or empty evidence fails closed to `REJECTED`
+- **Fail-closed:** inaccessible, empty, or marker-missing evidence returns `REJECTED` without reaching the AI prompt
+- **Prompt injection fencing:** evidence content is wrapped in `<UNTRUSTED_EVIDENCE>` tags with explicit instructions to ignore any commands found inside
+- **Marker check before truncation:** the attribution marker is verified on the full evidence text before truncating to 14,000 characters, preventing false rejections for markers placed later in the content
-- Validators evaluate semantic fulfillment rather than keyword presence alone
+- **Semantic evaluation:** validators evaluate semantic fulfillment rather than keyword presence alone
-- Closed campaigns cannot accept or adjudicate new submissions
+- **Campaign lifecycle:** closed campaigns cannot accept or adjudicate new submissions
-- Adjudication results are persisted onchain
+- **Onchain persistence:** adjudication results are stored onchain

 ## Frontend Reliability